yamasjose11/tedtalk-recommendation-system/README.md

 Marvin Minsky: Health and the human mind
 Mathias Jud: Art that lets you talk back to NSA spies Alain de Botton: Atheism 2.0' 'Hans Rosling: New insights on poverty

+Unlike the TF-IDF approach, the suggestions given by the basic LDA approach could be better as some of the recommendations are not very in tune with what I felt were the main focus of the input suggestion by Simon Sinek.
+So in conclusion the TF-IDF approach has given us more better generic reocmmendations from the choise of TED Talks it decides to return.

 # Future Development